andreiy14/coding-test/README.md

 # coding-test
 I finish the test, but maybe the UI/UX is not enough and the feauture is not 100% complete.
 The features that I finished is search,pagination, and add data to local storage.
+I use mysql for the databases, and I use axios for integration with the server.
+Depedencies that I used
+Server: Sequelize, concurrently,express js,cors.
+Client : Axios, Styled Components, React-paginate.

 Feedback